jimthompson5802/spark_kubernetes/README.md

 ## Instructions

 Start Docker for Mac and enable Kubernetes.
-With Kubernetes enabled, run `kubectl cluster-info` to find Spark Master url to set the `--master` parameter in  the `run_example` target in the Makefile.
-URL is of the form  `k8s://<api_server_url>`

 To run the sample program `git clone` this repo:
 ```